Council Tax

 They should not confuse the law relating to contracts and alleged rights under common law with the legislation relating to the administration and collection of Council Tax.

 Each year we publish details About your Council Tax and how it is spent.
-This also contains details of spending on Police, Fire and other emergency services, as well as:
+This also contains details of spending on the police, fire and other emergency services, as well as:

 - Education